Yadnesh-Ranshevare/llm-notes/LangGraph/Readme.md

 > Build → Test → Get feedback → Improve → Repeat

 ### Example:
-lets assume a system that generates a post using LLM, and uses another LLM to evaluate that LLM generated post
+lets assume a system that generates a post using LLM, and uses another LLM to evaluate that AI generated post

-second LLM we provide the feedback on the generated post, and based on that feedback we will decide whether to improve that post further or accept it
+second LLM will provide the feedback on the generated post, and based on that feedback we will decide whether to improve that post further or accept it

 ```
            START